sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-22-primer-chapter19.md

     * also note that although two different enumerations have enumerator which contains the same name, the two enumerators are different because the two enumerations are different types
         + same rule is applied to the built-in types (espeically for `int`) as well
         + although the enumerator has the same value as the `int` literal, they are different
+- by default, enumerator values start at 0 and each enumerator has a value 1 greater than the preceding one
+- enumerators are `const`
+    * and, if they are initialized, their initializers must be **constant expressions**
+    * consequently, each enumerator is itself a **constant expression**
 - although each `enum` defines a unique type, it is represented by one of the built-in integral types
     * and, we may specify that type by following the `enum` name with a colon and the name of the type we want to use
     ```c++